wikimedia/wikimedia-discovery-wetzel/tab_documentation/tiles_summary.md

-Tiles (Summary)
+Kartotherian tile requests
 =======

 The initial usage spike was due to the announcement of the mapping service to the development community, and not the regular usage by Wikipedia users.
-Once the initial interest subsided, the usage fell back to the expected pre-announcement levels.
+Once the initial interest subsided, the usage fell back to the expected pre-announcement levels until a Pokemon Go fan site "Pkget" switched to using Wikimedia Maps tiles after being blocked by OpenStreetMap.

 Notes
 -----